mishkin101/2-Qubit-Flag-Error-Correction/README.md

 𝑏
 ∣
 111
-⟩
-∣ψ
-′
-⟩=a∣000⟩+b∣111⟩ against bit-flip (X) errors modeled by a classical-analogue bit-flip channel.
+⟩ - ∣ψ⟩=a∣000⟩+b∣111⟩ against bit-flip (X) errors modeled by a classical-analogue bit-flip channel.

 Stabilizers: Measure commuting generators ZZI and IZZ to obtain error syndromes without collapsing the logical superposition.